Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `hybridConnectionRelays`

+Optional.
 Names of hybrid connection relays to connect app with.

 - Required: No
 - Type: array

 ### Parameter: `hyperV`

+Optional.
 Hyper-V sandbox.

 - Required: No
 - Type: bool